Last Updated: December 15, 2021

 Child safety especially will have to be guarded carefully in a world of shared vehicles accessed by the general public.
 If conceived of carefully, autonomous vehicles can replace larger school buses, with good bonuses in terms of safety and reduced air pollution from presumably electric vehicles.
 Other special safeguards may need to be set up; a solo woman may not want to be placed in a driverless car ride share with one man, or vice versa, for instance.

-But we think that the death of public transit would be a defeat for the public commons and the public good.
+We think that the death of public transit would be a defeat for the public commons and the public good.
 Resident activists and civic-minded folks, let's not allow that to happen.